sethforprivacy/sethforprivacy.com/content/posts/community-drama-and-mobile-os.md

       - Source-available instead of open-source
       - Requires a (relatively) costly subscription for updates and support
       - Phones must be flashed by resellers, cannot manually flash
+      - Ongoing legal battle against GrapheneOS and some of it's contributors

 - ## GrapheneOS
     _(have not used personally)_